francescomacri/francescomacri/README.md

 - 🔭 I’m currently working on my math blog.
 - 🌱 I’m currently learning LEAN, the dependently typed programming language and proof assistant.
-- ❤️ I love writing code in Python.
+- ❤️ I love writing code in Python. and

 ## 🛠️ Languages and Tools